 Challenges of Inmates

+Challenges of Incarceration, Deterrence, and Punishment Student’s Name Institutional Affiliation The United States had the highest number of inmates worldwide due to harsher sentencing policies and increased punitive laws.
+Imprisonment and sentencing systems traditionally involve different objectives including punishment, incapacitation, rehabilitation, and deterrence (Wright 2010).
+And despite the existence of these criminal justice elements, offending continues to rise as evidenced by increased number of offenders recorded.
 Some issues with deterrence include the fact that it relies on assumptions that people are rational and, therefore, bound to weigh repercussions before engaging in crime.
 For instance, Wright (2010) allege that nearly half of inmates were under drug or alcohol influence during the arrest which shows these perpetrators were improbably deterred by severity or certainty of associated punishment.
 The National Institute of Justice (2016) suggests incarceration and punishment are ineffective means of deterring crime and instead may have an adverse effect, especially on long-term inmates.
 For example, inmates learn more from other prisoners which may have a negative effect on them and leave them worse than they were before incarceration.
 Also, many prisoners are unaware of sanctions for particular crimes, and, therefore, cannot be deterred by what they do not know.
 The National Institute of Justice (2016) adds that there is no evidence that death penalty deters offenders.
 While offenders have to…

 Free Challenges of Inmates Dissertation Example

 Order it on our dissertation writing service at affordable price

 Leave a Reply